 (d) when the light source module is removed and replaced by another module provided by the applicant and bearing the same light source module identification code, the photometric requirements of the lamp or AFS system shall be met.

-4.5.2.4.1.
-If applicable, light source modules shall comply with the requirements specified in Annex 9.
+4.5.2.5.
+Except for cornering lamps, light source modules shall comply with the requirements specified in Annex 9, Part I.

+4.5.2.6.
+Except for cornering lamps, non-replaceable light sources shall comply with the requirements specified in Annex 9, Part II.

 …